mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

     },
     "attributes": {
         "type": "object",
-        "description": "Attributes to be used to generate the form to manage the custom resource", "additionalProperties": {
+        "description": "Attributes to be used to generate the form to manage the Custom Resource", "additionalProperties": {
         "type": "object",
         "properties": {